 Tom tells Julia that Michael has given him a box for the opening of the new play.
 When we see Tom after Julia makes an obvious reference to him by saying, "B-E-N," he is seated not in a box but in the orchestra section, next to Julia's son and in front of Julia's male friend.
 See more »

-Performed by Bert Ambrose and His Orchestra (as Ambrose & His Orchestra)
+Performed by Lew Stone and His Band (as Lew Stone & His Band)

 Courtesy of The Decca Music Group Ltd.